kathegrima/kathegrima/README.md

 - ✉️ You can contact me on [LinkedIn](https://linkedin.com/in/caterina-grimaldi)
 - 🧠 I'm currently learning: AI tools for project management
 - 🤝 I'm open to collaborate on open-source projects related to robotics or automation
-- ⚡ Robotics Engineer | Former Scout Leader | Coffee-powered PM
+- ⚡ Robotics Engineer | Former Scout Leader | AI-powered PM

 ---